asiapacificforum/nhrihub/README.md

 # NHRIDocs
 ## Description
 NHRIDocs is an internal web application for National Human Rights Institutions ("NHRI") and other complaint handling institutions or human rights monitoring civil society organisations.
 It comprises a suite of modules that assist in the planning and management of the NHRI's internal processes, accreditation, and performance metrics.
 It has a range of functionality designed to improve the efficiency and capacity of your organisation, including:
-  -  A dynamic human rights indicators monitoring tool aligned to the UN framework of indicators with the ability to download all data and evaluate trends. (ref: http://www.ohchr.org/Documents/Publications/Human_rights_indicators_en.pdf, page 88)
+  -  A dynamic human rights indicators monitoring tool aligned to the UN framework of indicators with the ability to download all data and evaluate trends. (ref: [http://www.ohchr.org/Documents/Publications/Human_rights_indicators_en.pdf](http://www.ohchr.org/Documents/Publications/Human_rights_indicators_en.pdf), page 88)
   -  A complaints handling database (set up for complaints relating to human rights or good governance but also customisable)
   -  Strategic plan monitoring – link all of your organisations work to your strategic plan and be able to continuously monitor progress and have a downloadable report available at the click of a button
-  -  ICC Accreditation module to help you collate all required documentation for accreditation and reaccreditation (ref: http://nhri.ohchr.org/EN/AboutUs/ICCAccreditation/Pages/default.aspx )
+  -  GANHRI Accreditation module to help you collate all required documentation for accreditation and reaccreditation (ref: [http://nhri.ohchr.org/EN/AboutUs/ICCAccreditation/Pages/default.aspx](http://nhri.ohchr.org/EN/AboutUs/ICCAccreditation/Pages/default.aspx) )
   -  Internal document file management system to store all of your organisation’s files and folders that can be accessible at any time via any computer with an internet connection
   -  Media monitoring tool to track information in the media and collect data that can be used to identify trends and emerging issues